dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 Another simple solution is to dress warmly by putting on thick layers.
 Let's recalculate the power loss if you put on a jacket and thick pants, each 2 centimeters thick.
 We could redo the power calculation from scratch, but that approach is brute force.
 It is simpler to notice that the gap thickness Δ𝑥

 has increased by a factor of 10, yet nothing else changed.
 Because flux is inversely proportional to the gap size, the flux and the power drop by the same factor of 10.
-Therefore, wearing thick clothing reduces the energy outflow to a manageable 60 watts—comparable to the basal metabolism.
+Therefore, wearing thick clothing reduces the energy outflow to a manageable 60 watts — comparable to the basal metabolism.
 As a result, your body heat can keep you warm.
 Indeed, when wearing thick clothing, only areas exposed directly to cold air, such as your hands and face, feel cold.
 Those regions are protected by only a thin layer of still air (the boundary layer analyzed in Section 7.3.4).

 A thick gap means a small heat flux: When it is cold, bundle up!